OxDuke/oxduke.github.io/tutorials.md

 ## Miscellaneous things sorted by subjects

 Here I would like to keep a list of references not directly related to Robotics but lay the foundation of, or at least somewhat related to the algorithmic aspect of Robotics.
-I am still working on this part.
+This list will be updated irregularly.

+### Numerical methods
+- [Numerical Linear Algebra](https://www.amazon.com/Numerical-Linear-Algebra-Lloyd-Trefethen/dp/0898713617/ref=sr_1_1?dchild=1&keywords=numerical+linear+algebra&qid=1599564453&sr=8-1) by Trefethen and Bau is my go-to textbook on dense linear algebra solvers.

+- [Direct Methods for Sparse Linear Systems](https://my.siam.org/Store/Product/viewproduct/?ProductId=842) by Tim Davis is my go-to reference on sparse linear algebra solvers.

+- I have had the pleasure to read [Lloyd N. Trefethen](http://people.maths.ox.ac.uk/trefethen/)'s [Approximation Theory and Approximation Practice](https://my.siam.org/Store/Product/viewproduct/?ProductId=31254869) and [Exploring ODEs](http://people.maths.ox.ac.uk/trefethen/Exploring.pdf).
+I would give my full recommendation to those who found the topics interesting.

 ### Optimization